USC-NSL/ripe-atlas/README.md

+##Introduction

 This is a set of command line scripts that double as Python libraries for creating measurements for RIPE Atlas.
-This project will be most useful for those who prefer to work on the command-line or need a higher level of programmability when issuing measurements.
+This project will be most useful for those who prefer to work on the command-line or need a higher level of flexability when issuing and collecting measurements.

+If you are looking for a library to assist in parsing Atlas data then please check out the [analysis tools](https://github.com/RIPE-Atlas-Community/ripe-atlas-community-contrib).

 The code started off from a very nice tutorial by Stéphane Bortzmeyer (http://www.bortzmeyer.org/ripe-atlas-api.html).
 I continue to use the "authentication key" configuration from the tutorial script.

 ##Measurement scripts